descope/node-sdk/README.md

 npm i --save @descope/node-sdk
 ```

+## Authentication Functions

-## Setup
+### Setup

+Before you can use authentication functions listed below, you must initialize a `DescopeClient`.

-A Descope `Project ID` is required to initialize the SDK.
+A Descope `Project ID` is required to initialize the SDK for authentication functions.
 Find it on the
 [project page in the Descope Console](https://app.descope.com/settings/project).

 ```typescript